hzeller/flaschen-taschen/README.md

 To develop visuals for the FlaschenTaschen display once it is ready, here you can already play around writing software that updates the networked display.
+(If you're running a Mac, switch to `mac-os-compilable` branch as it has some Linux specifics removed).

 #### 1. Check out the project